WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/server-info.md

 ```

 ### LogOn service
-Although this service always has been provided, since Enterprise Server 9.2 the response contains the `Enterprise System ID`.
+Although this service has been introduced since earlier versions of Enterprise, since Enterprise Server 9.2 the response contains the `Enterprise System ID`.

 Example request in JSON:
 ```json